-- 1.1 The South Lanarkshire Local Development Plan 2 Volume 2 Additional Policies contains further policy guidance that will be used when assessing planning applications. - 1.2 The policies in this volume provide detailed criteria against which development proposals will be considered.
-These additional policies are linked to specific land and topic based policies contained within Volume 1 of the proposed plan (see Appendix 1 of Volume 1).
-Volume 2 also contains development management policies which will apply to all forms of development which justify a specific policy response to assist applicants.

-- 1.3 This document is divided into the following sections:

-- Sustainability and Climate Change

-- Green Belt and Rural Area
+- 1.1 The South Lanarkshire Local Development Plan 2 Volume 2 Additional Policies contains further policy guidance to be used when assessing planning applications. - 1.2 The policies in this volume provide detailed criteria against which development proposals should be considered.
+These additional policies are linked to specific land and topic based policies contained within Volume 1 of the local development plan (see Appendix 1 Volume 1).
+Volume 2 also contains development management policies which apply to all forms of development which justify a specific policy response to assist applicants. - 1.3 This document is divided into the following sections: - Sustainability and Climate Change - Green Belt and Rural Area

 - Development Management, Place Making and Design

 - Visitor Economy and Tourism

 - Industrial and Commercial Development

 - Natural and Historic Environment

 - Renewable Energy

 - Minerals

-- 1.4 There will also be supporting planning guidance produced which prospective developers should consult as appropriate.
-These cover the following topics; Community Infrastructure Assessment and Affordable Housing, Renewable Energy, Design and Placemaking, Green Network and Greenspace, Town Centres and Retailing and Natural and Historic Environment.
-Supporting guidance on other themes will be prepared as appropriate.
+- 1.4 Supporting planning guidance will be produced which prospective developers should consult as appropriate.
+These cover the following topics; Community Infrastructure Assessment and Affordable Housing, Renewable Energy, a Development Manual, Green Network and Greenspace, Town Centres and Retailing and Natural and Historic Environment.
+Supporting planning guidance on other themes will be prepared as appropriate.